 Spring and Summer months are the perfect time for both you and your dog to get some exercise!
+Walking With Your Dog On Trails can be a great experience if you follow these tips.
 The extended daylight hours just beg for you to get out to the local parks and on the trail with your dog.

 Before you hit the parks and trails, her are some tips to make your trip both enjoyable and safe.

 Bring water for your dog, although most parks are very dog-friendly and do provide drinking fountains (and even doggy-height drinking fountains), be sure to bring your own water and water receptacle for your dog.
 There are many portable options, including collapsible bowls and water bottle/bowl kits. https://www.rei.com/c/dog-gear Dogs can become dangerously dehydrated and you don’t want to be caught without water.

 Be aware of other dogs

 Just because a dog is out in public, don’t assume that they are friendly.
 Some park trails are very narrow and sometimes interaction is difficult to avoid.
 Never let your dog interact with another dogs unless you and the other owner agree to it.
 If you have reservations about a strange dog (or if you have reservations about your own dog) then keep things moving.
 It’s not worth risking a nice day in the park to have a less-than-pleasant interaction.
 When in doubt, move over to the side of the trail until the other dog can pass.

 Communicate to others that your dog needs space